 Pharmacist arrested in tainted steroid case

-Chin was charged with mail fraud.
-Prosecutors say the charge is part of a larger criminal investigation.
-He is the first person to face criminal charges in the inquiry.
+Chin, 46, of Canton, was charged with one count of mail fraud, but federal prosecutors said it is part of a larger criminal investigation of Chin and others.
+He is the first person to be charged in the inquiry.